Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Results

 \subsubsection{The Paradox of Ungrounded Creativity}

-Despite their disconnection from physical and social experience, Matched GPT tasks were rated as more novel ($z = -5.63$, FDR-corrected $p < 0.001$) and more fun ($z = -2.73$, FDR-corrected $p = 0.010$) than those created by humans (Figure \ref{fig4}).
+Despite their disconnection from physical and social experience, Matched GPT tasks were rated as more novel ($z = -5.63$, $p_{\text{FDR}} < 0.001$) and more fun ($z = -2.73$, $p_{\text{FDR}} = 0.010$) than those created by humans (Fig. \ref{fig4}).
 This highlights a key tradeoff: LLMs can generate text that seems creative and engaging, but they do so without grounding in embodied or socially situated experience.